 The idea for one of the best album cover designs

 In such circumstances, a simple illustration was created – a gun and a fist.
 This is the beginning of the story that RTJ has been spinning since their first album.
 The whole graphic design of the covers, i.e. also the illustrations appearing inside, creatively connects with what is happening directly in the recordings.
 We may feel we are accompanying the protagonists on an escape (or chase).
 Moreover, we take part in an epic adventure, full of crazy driving and unexpected twists.
 And it’s definitely hip-hop because fast and expensive cars are an inseparable part of the culture’s trademark staffage.

-The illustrations for the band’s debut album (Run the Jewels, 2013) were created, together with El-P, by Nick Gazin (illustrator, comic book writer and art editor of Vice magazine).
+The illustrations for the band’s debut album (Run the Jewels, 2013) were created, together with El-P, by Nick Gazin (illustrator, comic and culture book writer and art editor of Vice magazine).
 He is responsible for the kitschy style of the album.
 His characteristic, naive, and intentionally a bit clumsy line is combined with the reflective colour scheme.
 It creates a surprisingly strong effect.
 The absurd depiction of two chopped-off hands of (presumably) zombies with white pieces of bone sticking out, is a great start to the story.
 The crew begins their journey with a socio-political commitment.
 A lot of questions and riddles here, a lot of mystery and no answers.
 In an interview, El-P stated that in the beginning the gun and the fist holding the chain simply meant “Give me your fucking chain!”.

 Evolution of Run the Jewels’ graphic image